chaisebasse/Satellite-Tracker/README.md

 ## Overview

-As a kid, I always enjoyed space and space-related stuff (like Star Wars😉), but I "grew out" of that phase as time went by.
+As a kid, I always enjoyed space and space-related stuff (like Star Wars), but I "grew out" of that phase as time went by.
 However more recently I watched the movie "Interstellar" for the second time in my life, the first time being when I was much younger having not understood much about it, and I got a renewed interest for space.
 So I decided to track satellites, because it would let me use my skills in programming for a personnal interest.

 ## Implementation Details